kevinburke/buildkite/README.md

 Implement the features from e.g. github.com/kevinburke/go-circle, for example:

-- Print out timings for each step of a completed build
 - Download and display build logs for failed build steps
-- "open" command to open a browser
 - download build artifacts
 - cancel or rebuild builds on a given branch

 ### Configuration

-You need an API token that you can get from https://buildkite.com/user/api-access-tokens.
-Once you have that, put a file in one of the following locations:
+You need to add a local config file.
+Get a API token from https://buildkite.com/user/api-access-tokens.
+Once you have that, add the config file in one of the following locations:

 ```
 - $XDG_CONFIG_HOME/buildkite